 Steps in Predictive Demand Forecasting

 1. Data Collection: The first step is to gather relevant data from internal and external sources.
-This includes historical sales data, customer information, market data, and any other variables that can impact demand.
+This includes historical sales data, customer information, market data, and any other variables that can affect demand.

 2. Data Cleaning and Preprocessing: Once the data is collected, it needs to be cleaned and preprocessed to remove any errors or inconsistencies.
 This step ensures that the data is accurate and reliable for analysis.